 - Visits shall be made as necessary to assess whether the individual Sites continue to serve the purposes for which they were designated and to ensure management and maintenance measures are adequate. - Markers, signs or other structures (e.g., fences, cairns) erected within the Area for scientific or management purposes shall be secured and maintained in good condition and removed when no longer required. - In accordance with the requirements of Annex III of the Protocol on Environmental Protection to the Antarctic Treaty, abandoned equipment or materials shall be removed to the maximum extent possible provided doing so does not adversely impact on the environment and the values of the Area. - A map showing the location of each Site on Deception Island (stating any special restrictions that apply) shall be displayed prominently and a copy of this Management Plan shall be made available at Gabriel de Castilla Station (Spain) and Decepción Station (Argentina).
 Copies of the Management Plan shall be freely available and carried aboard all vessels planning visits to the island. - Where appropriate, National Antarctic Programmes are encouraged to liaise closely to ensure management activities are implemented (including through the Deception Island Antarctic Specially Managed Area Management Group).
 In particular, National Antarctic Programmes are encouraged to consult with one another to prevent excessive sampling of biological material within the Area, particularly given the often slow rate of re-growth and limited quantity and distribution of some flora.
-Also, National Antarctic Programmes are encouraged to consider joint implementation of guidelines intended to minimize the introduction and dispersal of nonnative species within the Area.

-- At Site K Ronald Hill to Kroner Lake, any wind-blown debris from HSM No 71 shall be removed.
-At Site G Pendulum Cove, any wind-blown debris from HSM No 76 shall be removed (see Section 7(viii)). - At Site A Collins Point, the existing staked plots should be maintained to allow continued monitoring of vegetation change since 1969.
+Also, National Antarctic Programmes are encouraged to consider joint implementation of guidelines intended to minimize the introduction and dispersal of non-native species within the Area. - At Site K Ronald Hill to Kroner Lake, any wind-blown debris from HSM No 71 shall be removed.
+At Site G Pendulum Cove, any wind-blown debris from HSM No 76 shall be removed (see Section 7(viii)). - At Site A Collins Point, the existing staked plots should be maintained to allow continued monitoring of vegetation change since 1969. - At Site C Caliente Hill, no more than two individuals shall access the site at any time, in order to reduce the risk of trampling of the vulnerable vegetations.